 - Now, after that, browse your file

 - Now click on Save a copy, and choose Encrypted

 - Now set a password and hit save

 - The encryption is done, now double click to open the pdf file

 - Now enter your password to access your encrypted pdf file

-Since your newly encrypted file contains sensitive information, it is crucial to check your PDF’s security.
+Since your newly encrypted file contains sensitive information, checking your PDF’s security is crucial.
 You can do so by searching “unlock my PDF” and opening a couple of top sites that appear.
 Randomly pick any website and upload a password-protected PDF to check if it will unlock or not.
 In my case, this was the result:

-As you can see, it’s clearly said, “it will take years to decrypt.”
-Usually, decoder software uses millions of combinations to guess the password, but if you use some most robust combination of passwords mentioned above can skip the bot.
+As you can see, it's said, “it will take years to decrypt.”
+Usually, decoder software uses millions of combinations to guess the password, but if you use some most robust combinations of passwords mentioned above can skip the bot.

 Yes, it's a 100% free and risk-free process to encrypt and decrypt the PDF.

 The process is the same; you just need to export on the mac.
 And follow the same guidelines.